Blyzz616/diZcord/README.md

 13. `sudo chmod ug+x /opt/dizcord/*.sh`: Changes the permissions of all .sh files in the /opt/dizcord/ directory to make them executable by the owner and the owner's group.

 As all the code in `wizard.sh` is in github, all are free to view it and inspect it.
-You can even paste it into a GPT and ask the Generative LLM if there is any malicious code in there.
+You can even paste it into a GPT and ask a Generative LLM if there is any malicious code in there.

 ---